 As noted in the Cleanup Program Summaries, several of the funding assistance programs have a requirement for the property owner/responsible party to share in the cost of the cleanup.
-In addition to the co‑pay requirements of Petroleum Cleanup Participation Program (PCPP) and Advanced Cleanup (AC) (which are handled under contract), there are also Petroleum Liability and Restoration Insurance Program (PLRIP) deductibles and CAPs (the limit of State funds that can be used on a site) that must be applied and tracked.
-These amounts are set by statute and cannot be negotiated or waived (except for the PCPP co‑pay that can be modified upon demonstration of inability to pay).
+In addition to the copayment/cost-savings/combination requirements of the Petroleum Cleanup Participation Program (PCPP) and co-payment requirements of Advanced Cleanup (AC) (which are handled under contract), there are also Petroleum Liability and Restoration Insurance Program (PLRIP) deductibles and CAPs (the limit of State funds that can be used on a site) that must be applied and tracked.
+These amounts are set by statute and cannot be negotiated or waived.
 Information on the PLRIP CAP and deductible for specific sites, and whether the deductible has been paid or the CAP reached, can be found on the Storage Tank and Contamination Monitoring Database (STCM) screen “CAPs and Deductibles.”
 Abandoned Tank Restoration Program (ATRP) deductibles, because they are established by rule, may be waived if the applicant applies to the Office of General Council (OGC) and receives a waiver order pursuant to Section 120.542, F.S.
-Absent such a waiver order issued by Department of Environmental Protection (DEP), ATRP deductibles must be submitted and tracked.

 The deductible amount should be checked by referring to the STCM screen “CAPs and Deductibles.”
 If the deductible amount listed on STCM does not agree with the amount in the original eligibility packet in the site file (the cover page of this packet should list the deductible amount [for PLRIP sites only the original deductible plus the highest listed supplemental for each discharge applies]), then the Site Manager should contact the Eligibility Coordinator to resolve the discrepancy.
-If a site has multiple discharges with deductibles, then the deductibles are cumulative and all the deductibles must be collected before beginning state-funded work on a site.
-The Site Manager is responsible for verifying the deductible amount and payment before beginning state-funded work on a site.
-See Deductible Payment section below for details on how to research and verify deductible payments.
+If a site has multiple discharges with deductibles, then the deductibles are cumulative.

-Deductible payments are entered into STCM for tracking.
-This data entry is the responsibility of PRP Accounting with support from the Eligibility Coordinator (as needed) and is done in coordination with receipt of the actual payment.
+Deductible payments were entered into STCM for tracking by PRP Accounting with support from the Eligibility Coordinator.
 When it is discovered that the deductible was paid by way of a deduction from a reimbursement order, but not reflected in STCM, then a copy of that order should be forwarded to PRP Accounting so that STCM can be updated.

 There are two situations in which a deductible might be overpaid.
 The first situation is simply because we billed the property owner/responsible party incorrectly.
 In such cases, DEP may issue a refund check for the overpaid portion of the deductible.
 In the second case, the total cost to close the site does not exceed the deductible (e.g., closure after the assessment).
 In this case, we should refund the amount of the deductible that is more than the cleanup costs.
 Such refunds should be coordinated with PRP Accounting.